roxrage/forza_moza_mapping/README.md

 # Forza - Moza Mapping Config Files

+# IMPORTANT!
+You have to remap your controls in game after replacing the config file!
+Otherwise it will not work!

 ## Forza Horizon 5

 Moza or MSFT introduced a bug in Forza Horizon 5 on 25th of April 2025 which has several issues with the Moza Steering Wheel button mapping.